jo-mueller/RadiAiDD/Readme.md

 # RadiAID
-Latest stable version of Positioning Interface.

 ![](./Icons/icon.png)

+Latest stable version of an interface that's used to set up mice for high-precision proton irradiation based on a previously performed CT scan and a delineated target structure.
+Relies on proton radiographic images for on-site image-guidance.

 ### 1. How to run: